maghdam/GenAI-MultiAgent-TradingSystem/README.md

 When **Start Agent** is ON, the supervisor wakes up every `interval_sec` and:

 1. Pulls fresh candles for each `(symbol, timeframe)` in **watchlist**
-2. Builds features + chart snapshot and queries the LLM
+2. Builds features and queries the LLM
 3. Emits a **signal** with a confidence score
 4. If `autotrade=true` and mode is **Live**, the **Executor** opens/closes positions according to thresholds and SL/TP rules